junit-team/junit5-samples/junit5-mockito-extension/README.md

-The `MockitoExtension` showcases the `TestInstancePostProcessor` and `ParameterResolver` extension APIs of JUnit Jupiter by providing dependency injection support at the field level and at the method parameter level via via Mockito 2.x's `@Mock` annotation.
+The `MockitoExtension` showcases the `TestInstancePostProcessor` and `ParameterResolver` extension APIs of JUnit Jupiter by providing dependency injection support at the field level and at the method parameter level via Mockito 2.x's `@Mock` annotation.

 See also: